KirklandLab/CutandTag_Alignment_QC/README.md

 downsample_seed: 12345
 ```

 This applies duplicate capping but does not downsample BAM files.
-Target-scaled BigWigs use the empirical lowest final-analysis fragment count as the scaling reference.
+Target scaled BigWigs use the empirical lowest final analysis fragment count as the scaling reference.

 ---